undark-lab/swyft/docs/source/index.rst

    contain the root `toctree` directive.

 .. warning::
-   SWYFT is research software under heavy development and still in its alpha phase.
+   *swyft* is research software under heavy development and still in its alpha phase.
 There are many rough edges, and things might break.
-However, the core algorithms work, and we use SWYFT in production for research papers.
+However, the core algorithms work, and we use *swyft* in production for research papers.
    If you encounter problems, please contact the authors or submit a bug report.**